 Plus, you’ll find yourself spending serious coin.
 The solution?
 Aerabi prefers A/B testing and leveraging Google Ads’ observation mode:

-“A/B test different messaging to see what resonates best with your audience, or even implement tailored messaging for specific ad groups,” says Aerabi.
 “Additionally, using observation mode for in-market or affinity audiences in your campaigns can help provide insightful data on how these groups engage with your ads, without narrowing your reach.”

-On top of extensive audience research, HawkSEM strategists turn to our proprietary tech, ConversionIQ.
 Its AI-generated insights and comprehensive analysis help us gather data for way more than a single group of Google Ads campaigns.
 It also feeds us data across customizable historical periods from multiple campaigns and marketing channels.

 Ultimately, you’ll want to tailor your Smart Bidding efforts with the marketing objectives that mean the most to your brand.
 This is where Google’s Smart Bidding strategies play a crucial role.

-Different types of Google Ads Smart Bidding strategies
+5 types of Smart Bidding strategies

-As mentioned earlier, Smart Bidding can increase the number and quality of your conversions.
+As mentioned earlier, Google Ads Smart Bidding can increase the number and quality of your conversions.
 But these results hinge on the type of strategy you select when you set up your Google Ads campaigns.

-These five Smart Bidding strategies focus on different objectives, honing in on the goals you want to prioritize.
 We’ll also briefly cover two more automated bidding strategies that Aerabi uses in her paid search strategies.
 They’re similar to Smart Bidding strategies but technically don’t use auction-time bidding.

 - Maximize conversions